grafana/alloy/docs/sources/reference/components/prometheus.exporter.catchpoint.md

 # prometheus.exporter.catchpoint

-The `prometheus.exporter.catchpoint` component embeds [catchpoint_exporter](https://github.com/grafana/catchpoint-prometheus-exporter) for collecting statistics from a Catchpoint account.
+The `prometheus.exporter.catchpoint` component uses the [catchpoint_exporter](https://github.com/grafana/catchpoint-prometheus-exporter) for collecting statistics from a Catchpoint account.

 ## Usage